This article may contain compensated links. Please read disclaimer for more info.

 For the third night of this road trip, you could sleep already in Paris but why rush to the hustle and bustle of the capital when you are having fun?

-The last stop of this road trip from Calais is Paris.
-Instead of an easy 3-hour drive Calais to Paris, it took us 4 days to reach the French capital but we hope that you enjoyed the detour!
+Paris is the last stop of this road trip.
+Instead of an easy 3-hour drive (the distance from Calais to Paris is only 147 miles – 292.9 km), it took us four days to reach the French capital but we hope that you enjoyed the detour!

 So, what are you waiting for?
 Book your France road trip Calais to Paris today!